saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 From the callee code these methods look like an access to this property: `A().isEmpty = true` for setter and `A().isEmpty` for getter.

-But in all cases it is very confusing when `get` and `set` are overridden for a developer who uses this particular class.
+However, when `get` and `set` are overridden, it is very confusing for a developer who uses this particular class.
-Developer expects to get the value of the property, but receives some unknown value and some extra side effect hidden by the custom getter/setter.
+The developer expects to get the property value but receives some unknown value and some extra side-effect hidden by the custom getter/setter.
-Use extra functions for it instead.
+Use extra functions instead to avoid confusion.

-**Invalid example:**
+**Valid example**:
 ```kotlin
 class A {
     var size: Int = 0